Mid-Shaban

-The 15th Night of Sha’ban
+The 15th Night of the Month of Sha`ban

 The Significance of Mid-Sha’ban

-Ibn Taymiyyah (radiyallahu anhu) said, “So many ahadith and reports exist regarding the excellence of the 15th night of Sha’ban that one is compelled to accept that this night does possess some virtue.”
+The 15th night of Shaban is a night we are encouraged to be in prayer and remembrance.
+Ibn Taymiyyah (radiyallahu ‘anhu) said, “So many ahadith and reports exist regarding the excellence of the 15th night of Sha’ban that one is compelled to accept that this night does possess some virtue.”

 Why Is This Night Special?